-After Alex shared his side of Toby’s birth story, I thought I’d share a few more stories of dads’ sides of the birth story.
-First up is Rob Beesley, husband of my friend Sharon; his adorable and touching story will make you laugh out loud…xoxo
+After Alex shared his side of Toby’s birth story, I thought I’d share a few more stories from dads.
+First up is Rob Beesley, husband of my friend Sharon; his adorable and touching story made me laugh…xoxo

 Our daughter Ella was born on July 10, 2005 in a small hospital on the North Shore of Oahu, Hawaii.
-I was a 26-year-old pizza delivery guy that hadn’t yet finished college.
-Needless to say, her birth changed my life for the better…
+I was a 26-year-old pizza delivery guy who hadn’t yet finished college.
+Needless to say, her birth changed my life for the better.

 What was your role during the birth?

 Basically I was in charge of everything easy: change the channel on the TV, get more ice, make sure Sharon’s chords didn’t get tangled while she was going to the bathroom and remind her how to breathe.
 Anything that didn’t require a medical degree.
 Or any degree at this point.

 What did you do to make your wife feel better?
 Did it work?

 A lot of what I tried to do to make Sharon feel better was done beforehand.
 I went to the birthing classes and watched videos of women delivering their children.
 I took a tour of the hospital and pretended to read What to Expect When You’re Expecting.
 I also became a master of the classic Hee Hee Hoo lamaze breathing.

 During the actual delivery, Sharon noticed she could see my tongue during the “Hoos.”
 She finally screamed out, “Stop Hooing!
 I can see your ugly tongue.
 It looks like a slimy worm.”
 Fortunately I’d already had nine months of a hormonal pregnancy to prepare me for this moment, and I made sure that my tongue was not seen again for the rest of the delivery.

 What were you thinking during the experience?
 What was your dominant emotion?